-- Continuing to procure key services centrally, including: health and safety, payroll, training, audit and insurances. - Introducing the new trust wide IT Services provider from March 2020 which after initial set up costs will generate significant savings to all schools within the Trust in 2020/21. - Introducing a new Trust wide management information system (Arbor) resulting in both cost and efficiency savings. - Continued joint negotiating via the Business Leads Network has enabled each school to continue in benefitting from a discount on their Local Authority bought back services.
+- Continuing to procure key services centrally, including: health and safety, payroll, training, audit and insurances. - Taking advantage of the RBS Banking Switch Scheme to generate additional income, minimise future banking fees and improving financial processes in centralising to one single banking account. - Joining our payroll provider's development testing group to secure a fee reduction and valued input into the development of payroll services. - The transferring of all schools to the same catering provider to avoid significant price increases. - Continued joint negotiating via the Business Leads Network has enabled each school to continue in benefitting from a discount on their Local Authority bought back services.